Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 Spray Painting Kitchen Cabinets

 If you're happy with everything about your cabinets, except the color, spray painting them is the best alternative to buying new ones.
 New cabinets are expensive and are sometimes constructed with cheap materials inside, like particle board.
 Most of the older cabinets I paint are well built and only need a paint job to modernize them.

 Spray painting kitchen cabinets produces over-spray, which means you must carefully mask everything to avoid a mess.
 Some painters argue that the amount of time spent masking and spraying a kitchen ends up taking the same amount of time as brushing and rolling, but that definitely isn't the case in my experience.

 Spray painting instead of rolling is a big time saver.
 I can mask a kitchen for spraying in no more than one day.
 When the masking is done, I can spray the primer and paint in about ten minutes per coat.
-Doing this process with a roller would take close to one full day of work for each coat, so using a sprayer saves me a couple days of work.
+Doing this process with a roller would take close to one full day of work for each coat, so using a sprayer saves me a couple of days of work.

 Step 1: Remove the Doors and Drawers